mero789y/custom-css-module/README.md

 789yCss.init();
 ```
-No need to wait for the DOM to be ready, just write `789yCss.init()` and it does the rest for you!
+No need to wait for the DOM to be ready, just write `789yCss.init()` in your preload file and it does the rest for you!

 ## License